mjason98/evalita20_hate/README.md

 where $FREELINGDIR is the installation path of Freeling (deafult: /usr/local)

-The data is palced inside a data folder:
+The data is placed inside a data folder:
 ```bash
 mkdir data
 cp DIRDATA/haspeede2_dev_taskAB.tsv data/haspeede2_dev_taskAB.tsv